dogweather/forkful/content/en/go/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings involves retrieving specific portions of a string based on their positions.
-Programmers frequently perform this operation to process or manipulate text data efficiently, such as parsing input, validating formats, or preparing output.

 ## How to:
 In Go, the `string` type is a read-only slice of bytes.
 To extract substrings, one primarily makes use of the `slice` syntax, alongside the built-in `len()` function for length checking and the `strings` package for more complex operations.
 Here’s how you can achieve this:

 ### Basic Slicing
 ```go
 package main